The deployment of a new RFID-based weapons management solution delivers a significant reduction in losses.

 RFID technology can provide real-time visibility into which weapons have been removed from the armory, and who took them.
 All police badges and weapons will be tagged and tracked so that as weapons are checked out of the local armory, the RFID tags can be associated with the officer.
 By matching weapons and badges, the department hopes to create greater accountability.
 In addition, the department will be able to quickly take inventory in its armories.

 In Phase One of the project, the department ordered 154,000 Xerafy Pico and Dot XS tags for tracking weapons and badges.
-Phase Two will involve deployment of the RFID reader infrastructure.
+Phase Two will involve the deployment of the RFID reader infrastructure.

 An RFID solution for weapons tracking has to be able to withstand rough handling, shock/vibration, and remain readable for the life of the weapon.
 Xerafy has provided tags for this application that could be permanently mounted on metal, and that were also resistant to high temperatures, humidity, chemicals, and magnetic interference.

 The Xerafy Pico and Dot XS tags were designed to provide reliable and accurate reads on metal objects and in harsh environments.
-The Dot XS tag has a small footprint, and can be easily concealed or embedded on small weapons.
+The Dot XS tag has a small footprint and can be easily concealed or embedded on small weapons.
 The Pico has an excellent performance-to-size ratio, and can also be easily attached to a weapon without impeding its use.

 “Xerafy was able to meet the performance expected to deliver the visibility we need to monitor high-value assets such as weapons.
-Our technology helps companies and governments transform the way they operate, giving them an edge that translates into cost reductions and improved safety.” said Dennis Khoo, CEO and Co-Founder of Xerafy.
+Our technology helps companies and governments transform the way they operate, giving them an edge that translates into cost reductions and improved safety,” said Dennis Khoo, CEO, and Co-Founder of Xerafy.

 Five other major municipalities in Mexico have also committed to using the same solution once the deployment in Mexico City is complete.